Call 0800 032 8511 for compensation claim advice

 The Legal Line's solicitors Thompsons, who represented the victim David Hawley, say the ruling will have big implications for the leisure sector, its insurers and any industry using contract workers.

-Mr Hawley's solicitor, Honor Lamont of Thompsons in Ilford said: "This means that an organisation which employs contract workers may be held responsible for their actions while working on the premises, depending on the level of control they retain."
+Mr Hawley's personal injury solicitor, Honor Lamont of Thompsons in Ilford said: "This means that an organisation which employs contract workers may be held responsible for their actions while working on the premises, depending on the level of control they retain."

 The incident happened in August 2000, during a fracas outside the club.
 Mr Hawley tried to show he wanted no trouble, but was punched so hard by the bouncer that he fell to the pavement and sustained a fractured skull, nose and jaw.
 His brain injury was so severe that he had to have a front section of it removed.